e-hat/e-hat.github.io/index.md

 and learning about space (if you couldn't tell).
 Some of my favorite shows are BoJack Horseman, Curb Your Enthusiasm, and anything in the Breaking Bad universe.

 I have somewhat broad technical interests.
-In general, I like solving problems that don't have easy "yes/no" answers.
+In general, I like solving engineering problems that don't have easy "yes/no" answers.
 I think I could be interested in anything that checks that box.
 This has manifested itself in projects with computer graphics, compilers, reverse-engineering, and machine learning.